Edinburg High School

-Edinburg High School (EHS) is a comprehensive public high school in Edinburg, Texas.
+Edinburg High School (EHS) is a comprehensive public high school in Edinburg, Texas, United States.
 It is operated by the Edinburg Consolidated Independent School District along with Edinburg North High School, Robert Vela High School, and Johnny G. Economedes High School.
 It has enrolled 2,927 students and 175 staff, with 35% holding advanced degrees; its enrollment is 95% Hispanic, 4% White, and 1% Asian/Pacific Islander.

 A performing arts complex was built at Edinburg in 2010, during which time similar facilities were built at the other high schools.

 Edinburg High serves sections of southeastern Edinburg along with several census-designated places: Murillo, San Carlos, and a portion of Lopezville.

 History

 It was previously in Murillo (formerly Nurillo), a census-designated place in Hidalgo County, Texas.
 It was previously outside the Edinburg city limits.

 In 2013, the City of Edinburg annexed about 2000 acre of land, including the plot the school is located on.
 The school is now a part of the Edinburg city limits, and it is no longer in the Murillo CDP.